 These days, Dean and his wife, the singer Alicia Keys, live with their kids in New Jersey, in a home filled with the art he continues to collect for his Dean Collection, and equipped with a studio for Dean to paint in.
 But for now, he’d rather promote the work of other visual artists and do what he can to open the doors of the art world to a broader audience.
 He recently joined the board of the Brooklyn Museum and tonight he returns to the Bronx with the second edition of his No Commission Art Fair, which gives artists a free platform, not to mention 100% of their proceeds.
 Nina Chanel Abney, Kehinde Wiley, Rashaad Newsome and Faile are just some of the 36 showcased artists who will be on hand to talk about their work over the four-day event, while a rotating program of performances by A$AP Rocky, Young Thug and Pusha T (not to mention sets from Dean himself) promise to bring together music and art in the ultimate block party.
 Earlier this week, over mojitos in New York’s Chelsea, I talked to Dean about his ties to the Bronx, his art habit and which of his works are in Jay Z’s collection.

+You’re a hugely successful producer.
+Why stage an art fair?
 Because I’m fascinated by all these other areas.
 I love fashion, I love design, I love architecture, I love art.
 I love music.
 Music and art run parallel — the businesses made them segregated.
 But before the business came into it they would naturally be brothers and sisters.
 No disrespect to the DJs, but I would have not been a part of making history on the producer side if I hadn’t asked, ‘Why do I just got to be a DJ?
 I want to produce.’
 Why stick at only what you’re good at?
 So I just started producing.
 And then I got involved with Kid Robot and designed for Reebok, Aston Martin and Lotus, and all these different things.
 Now I’m global creative chief for culture of Bacardi and the first thing I wanted to do was bring No Commission to the Bronx.

+Why hold it in the South Bronx?
 It would have been easier for me to do this art fair in Manhattan or Brooklyn.
 But I wanted to do it in the Bronx because I got my eye for art and music from the Bronx.
 I grew up 15 blocks from where we’re holding the fair.
 My dad lived at 1520 Sedgwick Avenue and DJ’d some of hip hop’s first parties.

+What were some of the things that first stirred you visually when you were a kid?
 For me, it was just waking up and going outside, seeing the graffiti on the trains, on the handball courts.
 I never really looked at graffiti as something special; it was something the city did, until I started to see things spray painted on trains and I knew it couldn’t be something that the city paid for.
 Then I was in a break dancing crew called GTR, Guaranteed to Rock.
 I was the youngest and we had these Levi jackets with our names and graffiti on the back.
 This was the 80’s.
 I’m 37 now and I got to have a piece of that pie and I’m still able to participate in 2016.
 It’s pretty crazy.

 You appeared in your first music video at age six.
 What did you do?
 I was just like this young kid in a party that I wasn’t supposed to be in.
 And I knocked over like a vase or something like that.
 And my mother’s godfather was casting the video.
 So he was like, “Oh, we need a kid for the video, why don’t you have ‘Seem come down?”
 I’m in this double breasted suit and walking around.
 I’ve got to find the video.
 I’ve never seen a real clear version of it because it was VHS.